Taiwan says China feeding WHO wrong information about virus cases on island

 Taiwan is not a WHO member because of China’s objections.
-Beijing says the island is a wayward Chinese province and not a country and is adequately represented in the organization by China.
+Beijing says the island is a wayward Chinese province and not a country and is adequately represented in the organisation by China.

 Democratically governed Taiwan says it is an independent country called the Republic of China - its formal name - and has never been part of the People’s Republic of China.